Damianjacob/CI_MS1_Music_Pro/README.md

 ## Testing

-HTML
+### HTML
-No errors were returned when passing through the official W3C validator CSS
+No errors were returned when passing through the official W3C validator
+### CSS
-No errors were found when passing through the official (Jigsaw) validator ACCESSIBILITY
+No errors were found when passing through the official (Jigsaw) validator
+### ACCESSIBILITY
 There is one error because of an empty form label on index.html, however i need that label to stay empty for my responsive nav bar to show correctly as a hamburger menu.
-Apart from that there are no errors.
+The same goes for the instruments.html page in the buy modal: there are empty labels because i used icons from font awesome for those labels.
-LIGHTHOUSE
+### LIGHTHOUSE
 All of the pages in this site have achieved a score over 90 in performance, accessibility, best practices and SEO.

+### Fixed errors
+There have been some errors which i needed to fix:
+- HTML: I had used the same id for multiple elements on the instrument page.
+Both were related to the modal forms: i had used id=fname and id=lname in both modals.
+I fixed this by renaming the elements in the buy modal and pointing their labels accordingly.
+- CSS: I had mistakenly used the rule "background-repeat: no" for 4 different background images.
+This is incorrect and i changed it to "background-repeat: no-repeat".
+- Accessibility: The newsletter button had a low contrast error, so i changed its color to a darker tone in order to obtain a better contrast.

 ## Testing of User Stories(Feature-Action-Expected result-Actual result)
 EXPLAIN